 - Pupils are frequently taken to West End productions and National Theatre screenings as well as to other places of interest such as Keats' house and Stratford on Avon. - A L6th Lit Club runs twice a half term, reading texts selected by pupils.
 Choices this year have ranged from Toni Morrison's Beloved to Ian McEwan's Nutshell. - The Senior Literary Society meets each half term to discuss a diverse range of subjects, from Homeric epic to hip-hop to sexuality in nineteenth century fiction.
 We are fortunate to attract distinguished speakers, such as Lord Williams, former Archbishop of Canterbury, Professor David Crystal, Carol Ann Duffy, and Professor John Mullan.
-There is an additional 'Lit Group' which introduces pupils to literature beyond the scope of the A level, as well as student-led poetry and book clubs. - We encourage pupils to enter essay competitions run by Oxbridge colleges each year, as well as the most prestigious poetry competitions including Foyle Young Poets and Tower Poetry.
+There is an additional 'Lit Group' which introduces pupils to literature beyond the scope of the A level, as well as student-led poetry and book clubs. - Subject mentoring in small groups is on offer to give individually tailored support in essay writing. - The Cultural Theory Seminar gives students who are interested in pursuing English at university a first taste of the critical debates they will encounter at university. - We encourage pupils to enter essay competitions run by Oxbridge colleges each year, as well as the most prestigious poetry competitions including Foyle Young Poets and Tower Poetry.